gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_characteristics.rst

   implementation.
 See 10.2(28)."

-Passive partitions are supported on targets where shared memory is provided by the operating system.
-See the PolyORB user guide for further details.
+Passive partitions are supported on targets where shared memory is provided by the operating system. **NB!** See the note in :ref:`polyORB` regarding the lifetime of this product.

 *
   "The information returned by ``Exception_Message``.
 See 11.4.1(10)."